zombieleet/BlackOrphan/README.md

 # BlackOrphan
-BlackOrphan is a tool built with Bash mainly for Hacking Linux O.S (Debian Base) This Script is still undergoing development :)
+BlackOrphan is a tool built with Bash mainly for Hacking Linux O.S This Script is still undergoing development :)

 # Usage